jetbrains-junie/junie-workflows/readme.md

 Add `junie` word to your issue title and describe the task — Junie will generate a Pull Request.

 ### Fix via Comments:
-Comment `@jetbrains-junie: fix` on an issue — Junie will patch the code on and create Pull Request.
+Comment `@jetbrains-junie fix` on an issue — Junie will patch the code on and create Pull Request.

 ## ✅ How to Enable